Going back to 1936

 A power supply department actively manages the PUD’s complex power portfolio in real time and on a forward basis.
 In addition to Box generation, the PUD has a long-term assignment agreement to purchase power from Seattle City Light’s Boundary Dam (“Boundary”) essentially at the production cost, a price that is currently well below market rates.
 The PUD has a mid-term agreement with Shell Energy North America to sell power that is excess to the PUD’s average monthly needs.
 The PUD purchases and sells power on the open market ("Market'") to balance its customers’ hourly needs.

 The Electric System distributes electricity to residential, commercial and industrial consumers in the County.
-The PUD currently has 8,585 residential electric customers, 849 commercial electric customers and 14 industrial electric customers.
-The PUD’s current residential rate of $0.0612 cents/kWh ranks among the lowest in the Country.
+As of January 1, 2024, the PUD has 9,064 residential electric customers, 852 commercial electric customers and 10 industrial electric customers.
+The PUD’s current residential rate of $0.0623 cents/kWh ranks among the lowest in the Country.

 The Community Network System provides wholesale broadband telecommunication utility services for the benefit of the County’s residents.
-The PUD currently has 2,220 broadband end users and 134 wireless end users.
+The PUD currently has 2,741 Fiber End-Users and 102 Wireless End-Users.

 The Water System consists of nine individual water distribution systems combined into a single division for financial reporting purposes—the largest of which is the Metaline Falls Water System, which serves the Metaline Falls geographical area.
 In total, the PUD currently serves over 600 water customers.